-I have taken out my favourite passages of the book and given them life by photographing the places mentioned and by adding a vintage touch to make you go back in time to the wonderful era of the 1920s in Paris...
+I have taken out my favourite passages of the book and given them life by photographing the places mentioned and by adding a vintage touch to take you on a Hemingway Paris tour back in the wonderful era of the 1920s...

 "The Café des Amateurs was the cesspool of the rue Mouffetard, that wonderful narrow crowded market street which led to the Place Contrescarpe." (that Café no longer exits)